o-ran-sc/nonrtric/test/cr/README.md

 The following REST operations are available:

 >Send a message to CR<br>
-This method puts a request message from A1PMS to notify that sychronization between A1PMS and certain RIC happens.<br>
+This method puts a request message from A1PMS to notify that synchronization between A1PMS and certain RIC happens.<br>
 ```URI and payload, (PUT or POST): /callbacks/<id> <json messages>```<br>
 ```response: OK 200 or 500 for other errors```

 >Fetch one message for an id from CR<br>
-This method fetches the oldes message for an id, and removes the message.<br>
+This method fetches the oldest message for an id, and removes the message.<br>
 ```URI and payload, (GET): /get-event/<id>```<br>
 ```response:  <json messages> 200 or 500 for other errors```